A single grading system is used in all courses at the GSD.

 |Incomplete||incomplete course work|

+The GSD utilizes a system of deficiency units based on a student’s grades and the number of semesters completed in order to determine satisfactory progress and whether the termination process is initiated.
 Receipt of an excessive number of incompletes, low passes, or failures may result in action under the policy on Satisfactory Progress and Termination (see below).
 The GSD does not use a grade-point average or rank-in-class system.
-Non-GSD students who cross-register into a GSD course are evaluated on the same grading system as are GSD students, with the exception of PhD students who may submit a Request to the Office of the Registrar, and Harvard College Student Services.
+Non-GSD students who cross-register into a GSD course are evaluated on the same grading system as are GSD students, with the exception of PhD students who may submit a request to the Office of the Registrar.

 Petition for Incomplete